RPavan14/horoscope-prediction/README.md

 Calculate House Lords: Determines the lords of the houses based on the ascendant sign and the corresponding zodiac signs.
 Print Detailed Report: Outputs detailed information including house lords, planets and their signs, planets and their Nakshatras, and houses and their signs.

+How It Works
+The tool takes a list of dates as input and identifies occurrences where Saturn appears.
+It then analyzes these dates to find overlapping occurrences of Saturn.
+The more overlap there is among the dates, the stronger the prediction according to astrological interpretations.

+Usage
+To use the tool:

+Input a list of dates.
+Run the program to analyze and calculate Saturn overlaps.
+Review the output to identify dates with stronger Saturn predictions based on overlap.

 ![image](https://github.com/RPavan14/horoscope-prediction/assets/172471565/9954c2b1-605c-4967-8965-982345174699)